 “Jay is an incredibly thoughtful and generous editor who brings a wealth of story and editing experience to any project that comes across his desk.
 His sense of character, plot, tone, and style is impeccable.” — Paul Morrissey, Eisner Award-winning Writer & Editor

 Manuscript Feedback — An ideal choice if you need a big-picture summary of your draft.
 I will read through a Word version of your manuscript and look at overall structure, character development and consistency, as well as issues of pacing, point of view, and dialogue.
 Using the Track Changes function, I will input my notes and thoughts in the margins with regard to scene flow, dramatic beats, dialogue, etc., together with a light copy edit (for surface-level grammar and punctuation fixes), and I will also sum up my feedback in a 4-6 page write-up that will include advice on revisions for taking your book to the next level.

 In a copy edit, we roll up our sleeves and get to the nitty-gritty of grammar, punctuation, vocabulary, syntax, and style.
 We’ll comb your manuscript, fixing errors and making sure your style conforms to established publishing conventions.
 In my practice, this usually means making sure your manuscript is in line with the Chicago Style Guide.

 What’s It Cost?

-The cost varies depends on which service you need and the word count of your manuscript.
+The cost will depend on which service you go with and the word count of your manuscript.
+Here’s the rundown:

 Here’s the rundown:

 Manuscript Feedback on runs at 1 cent per word.
 So, if your manuscript is 70k words, the cost would be $700 for a full critique (70,000 x 0.01).